axonivy-market/openai-connector/openai-connector-product/README.md

 ## Setup

 Chat GPT requests do not come for free.
-However, when you register a new account, 5$ are added to it.
+However, when you register a new account, 5$ are automatically added to it.
 This is perfect to develop your Chat GPT integration free of charge.

 1. Register an account on [platform.openai.com](https://platform.openai.com/overview).
 2. Once logged in, click on your user icon on the upper right corner.